-For instance, suppose you had the idea that cutting the text of your CEO’s New Year's message by 50% and including a short video instead would generate 25% more views.
+For instance, suppose you had the idea that by cutting the text of your CEO’s New Year's message by 50% and including a short video instead, you could generate 25% more views.
 It’s worth a try, right?
 Now imagine committing to one experiment per month.
 Think of how much you could learn if you weren’t afraid of being wrong some of the time.

 One great example of this kind of initiative comes from Allegiant Air, a low-cost airline headquartered outside of Las Vegas, Nevada.
 They hold a monthly “Cutest Pet” contest (picture below) in which employees use their company app to submit photos of their pets.
 Employees are always eager to enter the contest.
-Every month, the twelve submissions fill up quickly—without any internal advertising.
+Every month, the submissions fill up quickly — without any internal advertising.

 According to NICE Systems, only 31% of companies are exploring or using some form of digital rewards or gaming mechanics.
 But it’s a great way to encourage employee interaction, as well as an effective means for getting people to adopt a company app.

 Older workers — those who are at or approaching the traditional retirement age of 65 — are the fastest-growing segment of the workforce.
-It’s therefore no surprise that a recent survey by the Society for Human Resource Management, conducted in partnership with the AARP, found that nearly half of all employers think the loss of older workers over the coming decade will be a problem.
+It’s therefore no surprise that a recent survey by the Society for Human Resource Management, conducted in partnership with the AARP, found that nearly half of all employers think the loss of older workers is a problem.

 Older workers have a wealth of knowledge that’s often critical to an organization’s daily operations.
 And many companies have begun instituting mentorship programs that encourage younger employees to learn from their older peers.
 Research also suggests that putting old and young workers together boosts the performance of both groups.
 Their matching interests — which include work being a source of social interaction — make them good allies.
 And because they’re at different life stages, they tend to work well together and be less competitive with one another.

 A further benefit of the older generation is their relatively stable work habits in comparison to millennials.
 More than 90% of millennials expect jobs to last less than three years.
 Such mercenary attitudes make long-term employees even more valuable.
-Try to find ways to communicate and embrace the beneficial relationship between aging workers, millennials, and employers.
+Try to find ways to communicate and embrace the beneficial relationship between aging workers, their younger colleagues, and employers.

 Making relevant information available to all of your employees is an ongoing struggle for internal communications.
-That's especially true these days, with so many workers sitting at home with limited access to corporate email or the company intranet.
+That's especially true these days, when so many workers are on the frontlines with limited access to corporate email or the company intranet.

 Not only is there an access barrier to contend with, but there's also the matter of time.
-Workdays are often jam-packed, especially for service or field-sales workers.
-And during the pandemic, there are also family obligations that demand attention.
+Workdays are often jam-packed, especially for service or sales employees.
+And the pandemic made employees less willing to ignore family and personal obligations that demand attention.
 There's not a lot of time remaining for collecting information, let alone effectively communicating it.

-Now more than ever, successful channels need to challenge these barriers and do a better job of reaching all employees at the right time and with the right message and content.
+Now more than ever, successful comms channels need to overcome these barriers and do a better job of reaching all employees at the right time and with the right message and content.
 That includes taking advantage of rich media and tools for sharing real-time information that encourages employee feedback.

-9. Create a digital workplace strategy focused on the employee experience.
+9. Create a digital workplace strategy focused on improving the employee experience